Max Steiner: Scoring for RKO (1929–1937)

 By request of Harry Tierney, RKO hired Max Steiner as an orchestrator and his first film job consisted of composing music for the main and end titles and occasional "on screen" music.
 According to Steiner, the general opinion of filmmakers during the time was that film music was a "necessary evil", and would often slow down production and release of the film after it was filmed.
 Steiner's first job was for the film Dixiana; however, after a while, RKO decided to let him go, feeling they were not using him.
 His agent found him a job as a musical director on an operetta in Atlantic City.
 Before he left RKO, they offered him a month to month contract as the head of the music department with promise of more work in the future and he agreed.
 Because the few composers in Hollywood were unavailable, Steiner composed his first film score for Cimarron.
 The score was well received and was partially credited for the success of the film.
 He turned down several offers to teach film scoring technique in Moscow and Peking in order to stay in Hollywood.
 In 1932, Steiner was asked by David O. Selznick, the new producer at RKO, to add music to Symphony of Six Million.
 Steiner composed a short segment; Selznick liked it so much that he asked him to compose the theme and underscoring for the entire picture.
 Selznick was proud of the film, feeling it gave a realistic view of Jewish family life and tradition.
 "Music until then had not been used very much for underscoring".
 Steiner "pioneered the use of original composition as background scoring for films".
 The successful scoring in Symphony of Six Million was a turning point for Steiner's career and for the film industry.
-After the underscoring of Symphony of Six Million, a third to half of the success of most films was "attributed to the extensive use of music."
+Steiner reflected that a large part of the success of Symphony of Six Million "was attributed to the extensive use of music" in the film.